jp2321/dl4cv_dev/slides/chapter5_01_architectures.md

 Moreover, the question arises what is the optimal kernel size and how to find it.

-In the following slides, we will discuss different architecutres, their features, strenght and weaknessess.
+In the following slides, we will discuss different architectures, their features, strenght and weaknessess.

 Most of the architectures were tested in the ImageNet Challenge.
 In this challenge, the network needs to classify 1000 different objects (people, cars, ships, flowers, etc.) as accurately as possible.
 For training, there are 1000s of images per category.
 The dataset is a commonly used benchmark to test classification algorithms on its performance.

+Keras includes the latest architectures, so that these can be used without a large implementation effort.
+Moreover, they can be incorprated and initalized with the weights from the ImageNet Challenge, so that transfer learning is possible.
+For a better understanding, this chapter will have a deep dive into the architectures and code those from scratch.

 ---